Prince Richard, Duke of Gloucester: Activities

-On 11 March 2015, the Duke visited the Royal School Dungannon in County Tyrone to celebrate the 400th anniversary of the founding of the school; presenting a commemorative plaque and raising an anniversary flag on the grounds.
-On 22 and 26 March 2015, the Duke represented the Queen at the ceremonies marking the reburial and commemorations of King Richard III in Leicester Cathedral.
+On 11 March 2015, Richard visited the Royal School Dungannon in County Tyrone to celebrate the 400th anniversary of the founding of the school; presenting a commemorative plaque and raising an anniversary flag on the grounds.
+On 22 and 26 March 2015, he represented the Queen at the ceremonies marking the reburial and commemorations of King Richard III in Leicester Cathedral.
 Richard III had held the title Duke of Gloucester before his ascension to the English throne.
-In March 2018, the Duke travelled to Malawi to attend the Commonwealth Day celebrations, and visited projects related to health services, wildlife, and climate change.
+In March 2018, Richard travelled to Malawi to attend the Commonwealth Day celebrations, and visited projects related to health services, wildlife, and climate change.
 He missed the celebrations in March 2022 after testing positive for COVID-19.

-On 14 September 2022, after the death of Queen Elizabeth II on 8 September, the Duke joined her children, grandsons, nephew, and son-in-law, in walking in the state cortege from Buckingham Palace to Westminster Hall, for her lying in state.
+On 14 September 2022, after the death of Queen Elizabeth II on 8 September, Richard joined her children, grandsons, nephew, and son-in-law, in walking in the state cortege from Buckingham Palace to Westminster Hall, for her lying in state.